stevearc/overseer.nvim/lua/overseer/testing/README.md

 - Code coverage integration
 - Populate workspace tests (crawl directory)
 - command to rerun failed tests (set limit on number of concurrent jobs)
+- smart-detect a green color to use for the success icon

 ### Open questions